-WARNING: Never install the heater
+WARNING: Never install heater

 - in a bedroom or bathroom unless installed as a vented appliance, see page 12

-- in a recreational vehicle
+- · in a recreational vehicle

-- where curtains, furniture, clothing or other flammable objects are less than 36" from front and 42" from top of heater; for side clearances see Figure 4, page 10
+- where curtains, furniture, clothing or other flammable objects are less than 42" from the front, top or sides of the heater

-- in high traffic areas
+- · in high traffic areas

 - in windy or drafty areas

 CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, to-bacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.